-First-Year Programs is committed to assist new students in achieving a successful transition to Missouri State University’s community of scholars.
+First-Year Programs is committed to assisting new students in achieving a successful transition to Missouri State University’s community of scholars.

-- Promoting a deeper understanding of the Public Affairs Mission and its wider societal impact through a critical analysis of a common reader
+- Promoting a deeper understanding of the Public Affairs Mission and its wider societal impact.

 Through the administration of GEP 101: First-Year Foundations, Peer Leader program, and instructor professional development, First-Year Programs serves as an academic cornerstone to assist students in attaining the University’s guiding purpose, which is “to develop educated persons.”

-Sharing Information with GEP 101 Instructors and Students Policy
+Sharing information with GEP 101 instructors and students

-Due to the volume of information sharing requests targeting GEP 101 instructors and students, the First-Year Programs Department asks you to submit information to FirstYearPrograms@MissouriState.edu no later than Monday of the week to be distributed in our Friday instructor updates.
-Note: FYP cannot guarantee all information will be shared, and it is prioritized to align with course learning goals and relevance to first-year students.
-If you wish to distribute a flyer we request you submit a PDF format; preferably in a smaller file size (e.g., less than 1 MB).
+Due to the volume of information sharing requests targeting GEP 101 instructors and students, First-Year Programs asks you to submit information to FirstYearPrograms@MissouriState.edu no later than Monday of the week to be distributed in our Friday instructor updates.
+Note: FYP cannot guarantee all information will be shared; information is prioritized to align with course learning goals and relevance to first-year students.
+If you wish to distribute a flyer we request you submit a PDF format, preferably in a smaller file size (e.g., less than 1 MB).
 Thank you for your cooperation, as this helps us manage the flow of information to our instructors.

 Director, First-Year Programs/Associate Director,